 By Kenna Bruner

-The move from competitive ice skating to studying information science may seem like a leap, but senior Joy Weinberg says the two share key elements: precision, drive and creativity.
+The move from competitive ice skating to studying information science may seem like a leap, but recent graduate Joy Weinberg (InfoSci'20) says the two share key elements: precision, drive and creativity.

 “They’re nice complements to each other,” says Weinberg, an internationally recognized pairs skater majoring in information science.
 “How you show the visualizations of your data is creative.
 Ice skating is obviously free-flowing creativity, but there has to be precision when someone is throwing you.”